-Currency risk is the risk of loss arising from changes in foreign exchange rates.
+Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 A large portion of the Group's foreign currency assets is held in US dollars with the remaining mainly in other major international currencies.
 When the exchange rates of the relevant foreign currencies against the Hong Kong dollar fluctuate, the value of these foreign currency assets expressed in Hong Kong dollar will vary accordingly.